 My TEDMED talk featuring Kaitlyn Elkins:

 Pamela Wible, M.D., is a family physician in Oregon who is devoted to stopping medical student and physician suicides.
-She offers physician retreats for premeds, medical students, doctors, and others who need help.
+She offers retreats for premeds, medical students, doctors, and others who need help.
 Watch her TEDx talk on physician suicide.
 Please read Physician Suicide Letters—Answered to really understand the hazards of current medical education & practice.